 UK Student Advisor

 UK Student advisor power a number of student engagement platforms and has built its company by around providing support for international students, to help them move to the UK for education.
-By offering a comprehensive e-book for aspiring students that provided updated information of UK colleges/ Universities, Bank Accounts, Travel Info, Student Accommodation, Insurance and much much more.
+By offering a comprehensive e-book for aspiring students that provide updated information of UK colleges/ Universities, Bank Accounts, Travel Info, Student Accommodation, Insurance and much much more.

 The internal marketing team worked hard to build a brand around its core values, although having successful sales periods, they lacked a strong brand that had the potential to serve their target consumers.